gnanasai5111/Software-concepts/NextJS/README.md

 - A file named page.tsx or page.jsx is required in each route folder.
 - Each folder represents a URL segment.

-## Layouts
-- Layouts in Next.js are used to define a shared structure (like headers, footers, navigation, etc.) for specific sections of your application.
-- A layout file is created with the name layout.tsx or layout.jsx and placed in the appropriate folder.

 ## Basic Routes
 ```
 app/